Nutrition and Dietetics

 - Creating and assisting with policy development and implementation in government agencies.

-- Nutrition expertise within businesses such as food companies, supplements, and pharmaceutical manufacturers.
+- Sharing nutrition expertise within food companies such as supplements, and pharmaceutical manufacturers.

 "Effective January 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master’s degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
 To be approved for registration examination eligibility with a bachelor’s degree, an individual must meet all eligibility requirements and be submitted into CDR's Registration Eligibility Processing System (REPS) before midnight Central Time, December 31, 2023.
 For more information about this requirement visit CDR's website.
 In addition, CDR requires that individuals complete coursework and supervised practice in program(s) accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 Graduates who complete the ACEND-accredited [program type] program at [Institution name] are eligible to [apply to an ACEND-accredited supervised practice program/apply to take the CDR credentialing exam to become an RDN].